laravel/docs/logging.md

 Sometimes you may need complete control over how Monolog is configured for an existing channel.
 For example, you may want to configure a custom Monolog `FormatterInterface` implementation for a given channel's handlers.

 To get started, define a `tap` array on the channel's configuration.
-The `tap` array should contain a list of classes that should have an opportunity to customize (or "tap" into) the Monolog instance after it is created:
+The `tap` array should contain a list of classes that should have an opportunity to customize (or "tap" into) the Monolog instance after it is created.
+There is no conventional location where these classes should be placed, so you are free to create a directory within your application to contain these classes:

     'single' => [
         'driver' => 'single',